nus-cs2113-AY2021S2/ip/docs/README.md

 Adds a Deadline task to your task list with a specified due date and time.
 Date and time must be in the given format.

-Format: `deadline TASK_DESCRIPTION /by DDMMYYYY HHMM`
+Format: `deadline TASK_DESCRIPTION /by DD/MM/YYYY HHMM`

 Example of usage:
 `deadline finish project /by 02/04/2021 2359`